rust-lang/rust-wiki-backup/Bikeshed-rustdoc.md

 At any point in the above, rustdoc can stop and spew out JSON/XML.

+# Pain points with current rustdoc

+- "Implementation of Foo for Bar where <useless stuff>"

 # New features

 - Unformatted JSON/XML (undecided) output